felipetarla/felipetarla/README.md

 > Enterprise Voice AI platform for sales, support, and customer operations.

-I work on the frontend layer of a Voice AI platform where teams create, test, monitor, and improve AI phone agents.
+I work on the frontend layer of a Voice AI platform where teams create, test, monitor, and improve AI voice agents.

 **Key work**